Dennis, Massachusetts: South Dennis

 Upstream from Kelly's Bay is Follins Pond.
 Quaker Road, which runs to the pond, is named for the Quakers who built a meetinghouse there.
-Highbank Road crosses the Bass River into Yarmouth where the banks of the river are tall.
+Highbank Road crosses the Bass River into Yarmouth, where the riverbanks are tall.
 It was once known as the upper bridge, with the lower bridge in West Dennis.
-Near Wilbur Cove on the river is the Wilbur Preserve, named for Dr. George B. Wilbur.
-In the 1970s he gave the land to the Town.
+Near Wilbur Cove on the river is the Wilbur Preserve, named for Dr. George B. Wilbur, who gave the land to the Town in the 1970s.

-Hokum Rock Road, where a drive-in movie theater once stood, is named for a cluster of stones named Hokum Rock.
-The name may come from the Indian word for "back bend," hoccanum, referring to the largest of the rocks which is hooked.
+Hokum Rock Road, where a drive-in movie theater once stood, is named after a cluster of stones named Hokum Rock.
+The name may come from the Indian word for "back bend," hockanum, referring to the largest of the rocks which is hooked.
 The access road leading to the town dump, Theophilus F. Smith Road, was named for the long-time superintendent of the dump.

-Flax Pond was so named because early residents would soak bundles of flax in the pond until the pulp would separate and could be used to spin linen.
-Just to its south at the head of the Bass River is Follins Pond, named for the 17th century settler Thomas Follins.
-The "funn" in Funn Pond, at the Dennis Pines golf course, is a shortened version of funnell, or a charcoal burner.
+Flax Pond was named because early residents would soak bundles of flax in the pond until the pulp would separate and could be used to spin linen.
+Just south at the head of the Bass River is Follins Pond, named for the 17th-century settler Thomas Follins.
+The "fun" in Funn Pond, at the Dennis Pines golf course, is a shortened version of Funnell, or charcoal burner.

 West Dennis

-Part of West Dennis is known as Baker Town for the Baker family that once resided on and around Main Street in South and West Dennis.
-The Bakers sent 29 captains to sea, and the Ezra Baker School and the Baker Park in West Dennis are named for family members.
-Peter Petlz' poem describes the influence the family had in the area:
+Part of West Dennis is known as Baker Town, for the Baker family that once resided on and around Main Street in South and West Dennis.
+The Bakers sent 29 captains to sea, and the Ezra Baker School and the Baker Park in West Dennis are named after family members.
+Peter Petlz's poem describes the influence the family had in the area: